- South Africa’s dairy industry compares favourably with the world’s top dairy industries in farming methods and processing of dairy products.

 Find government links under “Featured links” at www.mpo.co.za.

-- Find information about the various directorates of the Department of Agriculture, Forestry and Fisheries (DAFF) at www.daff.gov.za.
+- Find information about the various directorates of the Department of Agriculture, Land Reform & Rural Development (DALRRD) at www.dalrrd.gov.za.

-- International Trade Administration Commission (Itac) Tel: 012 394 3600 (trade remedies) Tel: 012 394 3720 (tariff investigations) www.itac.org.za Itac’s core business is to create an enabling environment for fair trade through customs tariff investigations, trade remedies and import and export control.
+- International Trade Administration Commission (Itac) www.itac.org.za Itac’s core business is to create an enabling environment for fair trade through customs tariff investigations, trade remedies and import and export control.

-Milk SA Tel: 012 460 7312 www.milksa.co.za The Members of Milk SA comprise the Milk Producers’ Organisation (MPO) and the SA Milk Processors’ Organisation (SAMPRO).
+Milk SA www.milksa.co.za The Members of Milk SA comprise the Milk Producers’ Organisation (MPO) and the SA Milk Processors’ Organisation (SAMPRO).

-- Milk Producers’ Organisation (MPO) Tel: 012 843 5600 www.mpo.co.za Contact details of management in the provincial branches, events and news by province and at national level can be found on the website.
+- Milk Producers’ Organisation (MPO) www.mpo.co.za Contact details of management in the provincial branches, events and news by province and at national level can be found on the website.

-- Find details of SAMPRO in the “Dairy processing” chapter.
+- Find details of SAMPRO on the “Dairy processing” page.

 South African Society of Dairy Technology (SASDT) http://sasdt.co.za